utnaloxone/website/README.md

 ### Auto Block
 An auto block is a block generated from a pre-defined piece of content.
 Often times from a link that matches a particular pattern.
 Link-based auto blocks can be helpful when additional nesting of content is required.

+### Default content
+Default content is content that lives outside a block.

 ## Design System Dimensions

 ### Spacing